Class of 2021 Student Emails

 March 16, 2021

 We also hope to offer you the option of an in-person recognition of your achievements.
 Current State of Illinois regulations allow for no more than 50 people to gather indoors, and, under certain conditions, 100 people outdoors.
 We do not anticipate these numbers will increase significantly in time for us to plan large-scale mid-June events.
-But we believe we can provide an option for a safe and meaningful academic procession for you and for each of our 2020 graduates.
+But our intention is to arrange a safe and meaningful academic procession for any Class of 2021 graduate who would like one.

 You will receive a survey tomorrow about your interest in such a personal procession.
 In keeping with state rules, attendance would be kept to a very small number.
 If you register for this experience, you will be able to process across a stage in regalia, hear your name read, and have the opportunity for photos.
 Your procession and name-reading would be livestreamed for family and friends.

-The Commencement Office will send out information regarding registration and will communicate more details as plans develop further for June 12 and 13.
-The Commencement website also offers helpful information.
-If you have specific questions you may contact the University Commencement Office at email@example.com or by phone at 847-491-3600.
+The Commencement Office will send out information regarding registration and regalia.
+The Commencement website offers helpful information, and if you have specific questions, please contact them at firstname.lastname@example.org or by phone at 847-491-3600.
 We look forward to celebrating your accomplishments at this year’s Graduation festivities.

 President and Professor